Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{proof} For simple groups we already proved this.
-Denote $G'=G/Z$ and $H'=H/Z$.
-We have, $\Gamma^0_{aff,F}(X)=\Gamma^0_{aff,F}(G'/H')$. $\Gamma_{aff,F}(G'/H')$ can be written as a product of hyper graphs of simple groups or of spaces of the from $K\times K/\Delta K$.
-Existing of a non zero harmonic function on a product of hyper graphs is equivalent to the existing of a non zero harmonic function on each of them.
+Existence of a non-zero harmonic function on a product of hyper-graphs is equivalent to the existence of a non-zero harmonic function on each of them.
 Thus the results follows from the case of a simple group and the group case.

-In the group case it is easy to construct a non zero harmonic function. \end{proof}
+In the group case it is easy to construct a non-zero harmonic function. \end{proof}

 Now we deduce the following: